Europe

 Mix and match your summer abroad and complete an internship in London!
 Get some professional experience in a major international city with our 5 or 8-week summer internship program.
 Summer internships are available in a variety of fields, including business, communications, education, music, and technology.
 (3 credits; BUA 400)

-This program, for law students only, is open to students from law schools throughout the country and Canada.
+This program, for law students only, is open to students from law schools throughout the United States.
 Students learn about the English legal system through immersion in a practice setting and partnerships with experienced mentors, and provides a genuine comparative law experience.
 (5 credits, LAW 910)

 France